Neat-Lang/neat/doc/sphinx/manual.rst

     a = 5;
     assert(a == 5);

-Note that only mutable (`mut`) values or parameters can be reassigned.
+Note that only mutable (`mut`) variables or parameters can be reassigned.
+As this allows some optimizations to reference counting, non-mutable variables should be preferred.

 If test
 ^^^^^^^